Vortigern

 for artificers, carpenters, stone-masons, and

-collected all the materials requisite to
+collected all the materials requisite to building;

-been provided for the constructing of the citadel[30].
+provided for the constructing of the citadel[30].
 Materials were, therefore, from

 all parts, procured a second and third time, and